gamemanual0/gm0/source/docs/useful-resources.rst

 `FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC Discord server is a discussion-based community server that has teams ranging from first-year rookies to Winning Alliance Captains at the World Championships.
 It also has a channel for direct access to vendors.

-`FTC Forum - FIRST <https://ftcforum.firstinspires.org/>`_:highlight:`*` --- The official forum for FTC.
-Importantly, the FTC game Q&A system is here, where clarifying questions about game rules from teams are asked and answered.
+`FTC Q&A <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.

 `Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Game Manuals.